6755 Solution Calorimeter: A multi-purpose calorimeter for measuring enthalpy changes produced by chemical reactions in solution

 Data Collection and Reporting

 The 6755 Calorimeter incorporates a data logging routine that samples and stores the calorimetric temperature and other key ancillary measurements at a user specified rate.
 This information can be transferred to a printer via a USB port or to a computer via an Ethernet connection using standard network protocols.
 The software built into the calorimeter can provide temperature rise data that is corrected for heat leaks and the heat of stirring in the system or, it can provide uncorrected temperature readings for manual, computer or graphical analysis.
-A Parr 1758 Printer is offered for users who wish to take full advantage of the onboard reporting and printing capabilities of the calorimeter.
-This is a compact, dot matrix printer, set up for 40 character/line reports.
-It is housed in a separate case 5.5 inches wide, 9 inches deep and 7 inches high.
+A Parr 1761 Printer is offered for users who wish to take full advantage of the onboard reporting and printing capabilities of the calorimeter.
+This is a compact, thermal printer, set up for 40 character/line reports.
+It is housed in a separate case 6 inches wide, 8 inches deep and 6 inches high.
 A standard USB port with full configuration software is provided for the printer connection.
 The printer port can be configured to work with other printers using USB communication that the user may choose.

 The precision obtainable with the 6755 Solution Calorimeter will be a function of the amount of heat liberated by the reactants and the temperature at which the test is conducted.
 The best precision will be obtained when working with reactions that release between 200 and 600 calories, producing a temperature rise of 1.5° to 5°C at or near room temperature.
 Under these conditions a standard deviation of less than 0.4% of the determined value can be obtained in repetitive tests.
 If the total heat release produces a rise of less than 0.5° or more than 6°C, or if the test is conducted at higher working temperatures with significant heat leak, the relative standard deviation may increase to 1.0% of the determined value.